Skip to main content

 Paddling

-Paddling is the premier activity here, with exploration of the many coves, islands, and interesting inlets easily occupying an entire day.
-There aren’t many places in the park where you have a close, unimpeded view of the High Peaks from the water, and you’ll likely find yourself staring in awe at the slabs on Gothics or Marcy rising above the rest.
+Paddling is the premier activity here, with the exploration of the many coves, islands, and interesting inlets easily occupying an entire day.
+There aren’t many places in the park where you have a close, unimpeded view of the High Peaks from the water, and you’ll likely find yourself staring in awe at the slabs of Gothics or Marcy rising above the rest.
 A good tip is to explore the outlet of Marcy Swamp at the very northern end of the ponds.
-To get to these views, you have a couple options.
+To get to these views, you have a couple of options.
 You can put in at the first LaBier Flow water access site (parking at Four Corners 500 feet away), and paddle 0.5 miles to a 0.5 mile carry.
-The other option, and the most popular, is to do the 0.75 mile carry between the Four Corners parking area and Boreas Ponds.
+The other option, and the most popular, is to do the 0.75-mile carry between the Four Corners parking area and Boreas Ponds.

 A paddler sitting in a red canoe looks across a body of water toward distant Adirondack peaks